Chiltern Radio Network: History

-Chiltern Radio launched 15 October 1981 from studios located on Chiltern Road in Dunstable, Bedfordshire.
+Chiltern Radio launched on 15 October 1981 from studios located on Chiltern Road in Dunstable, Bedfordshire.
 On 1 June 1982, Chiltern expanded into Bedford with studios on Goldington Road.
 This was joined 30 November 1986 with Northants Radio from Northampton, and 15 October 1989 with Horizon Radio from Milton Keynes.
 The Hot FM network transmitted on the FM services of 97.6 Chiltern FM, 96.9 Chiltern FM, Northants 96, Horizon Radio, followed later by Oasis Radio, Severn Sound, and Galaxy Radio.
-For a while Galaxy Radio and Horizon Radio operated a slightly more edgy "Hotter Mix" format, although switched back again to the "Hot FM" for networked programming.
+For a while Galaxy Radio and Horizon Radio operated a slightly more edgy "Hotter Mix" format, although they switched back again to the "Hot FM" for networked programming.
 Supergold transmitted on the AM services of Chiltern Radio, Northants Radio, followed later by Severn Sound and Invicta Radio.

-Stations would broadcast from their own studios until 7pm, then share programmes from Dunstable overnight.
+Stations would broadcast from their studios until 7pm, then share programmes from Dunstable overnight.